BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

             st.error("Please upload any Securities and Exchange commision form in pdf format.")

 ```
-The above code checks if the link and file that has been uploaded is correct or not.
+The above code checks if the link and file that has been uploaded correctly.
 If the link is shared, response.get() tries to fetch the file and if there is an error while fetching it will raise an exception.
 If no file is uploaded then the exception to upload the form in pdf format will be raised.

 ```
 if library_option == "Nougat":